odoo/documentation/website/optimize/seo.rst

 Images
 ------

-When you upload new images using the website builder, Odoo automatically compresses them to reduce their sizes. (lossless compression for .PNG and .GIF and lossy compression for .JPG)
+When you upload new images using the website builder, Twenty20 automatically compresses them to reduce their sizes. (lossless compression for .PNG and .GIF and lossy compression for .JPG)